Choose your language:

 Councillor (Division 3)

-When asked what she enjoys most about the North Burnett, Cr Payne is quick to respond with ‘where the people say g’day and visitors are welcomed with open arms’.
-As a beef producer, she enjoys the diversification of fresh produce farmed and grown in our varied natural landscape.
+When asked about her favourite aspects of the North Burnett, Cr Payne is quick to highlight the warm hospitality and openness of its people.
+As a primary producer, she appreciates the diversity of fresh produce cultivated in the region’s varied natural landscape.

 Phone: 0488 050 251